danielvillahermosadominguez/shopping_list_vue/logbook.md

 - include the validation of the name in the edition
 - Remove ChangeParametersItem.vue

--Next steps are:
+- UI = About page is not working => now it is working -Next steps are:
   - Review and refactor of the test and code.
   - Review every flaky tests: we have a some of them.